malikatiq786/Point-Of-Sale/replit.md

 - ✓ Fixed branch-register relationships using correct branch IDs from database
 - ✓ Register creation now properly saves to database and appears in list immediately
 - ✓ Completed functional Business Setup modules: Business Profile, Branches, and Registers
+- ✓ **RESOLVED STOCK TRANSFER FUNCTIONALITY** - Fixed all stock transfer API and form issues
+- ✓ Fixed "Failed to fetch stock transfers" error by replacing complex repository with simple endpoints
+- ✓ Fixed form submission "not a valid HTTP method" error using proper fetch API
+- ✓ Added in-memory storage for transfers to persist data and show in list immediately
+- ✓ Implemented comprehensive view details dialog with transfer info and items
+- ✓ Stock transfers now fully functional with create, list, and view details capabilities

 **July 28, 2025**
 - ✓ Fixed critical database authentication issue by making password field nullable for Replit Auth